nagarjunr/genai_at_scale_production/week2/day2.md

    - Current value: `*`
    - New value: `https://YOUR-CLOUDFRONT-DOMAIN.cloudfront.net`
    - Example: `https://d1234abcd.cloudfront.net`
+   - <span style="color:#dd2222;">REALLY IMPORTANT - you need to be SUPER careful with this.
+This URL needs to be correct.
+If not, you will waste HOURS trying to debug weird errors, and you will get irritated, and you'll send me angry messages in Udemy 😂.
+To avoid that - please get this URL right!!
+It needs to start with "https://".
+It must not have a trailing "/".
+It needs to look just like the example above.<span>
 4. Click **Save**

+### <span style="color:#dd2222;">Now say out loud:</span>

+- Yes, Ed, I set the CORS_ORIGINS environment variable correctly
+- Yes, Ed, it matches the Cloudfront URL, it includes `https://` at the start, and there's no `/` at the end, and it looks just like the example
+- Yes, Ed, I checked it twice..

+Thank you!

 This allows your Lambda function to accept requests only from your CloudFront distribution, improving security.